Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some experts say the cost of the Trump administration's restructuring and reform plan outweighs the benefits.

-"The US relinquishing its role as NATO Supreme Allied Commander will be seen in Europe as a significant signal that the US is distancing itself from the alliance," former Admiral James Stavridis, who served as SACEUR and head of the European Command (2009-2013), wrote in an email.
+"The US relinquishing the role of NATO Supreme Allied Commander would be seen in Europe as a significant signal that the US is distancing itself from the alliance," former Admiral James Stavridis, who served as SACEUR and head of U.S. European Command (2009-2013), wrote in an email.

-"It would be a huge political mistake, and once we leave, there is no way for the US to come back.
-We would lose a lot of influence in NATO, and this could be seen as the first step to leaving the alliance altogether," said Mr. Stavridis.
+"It would be a huge political mistake, and once we leave, the US will not have the opportunity to come back.
+We will lose a lot of influence in NATO, and this can be seen as the first step to leaving the alliance completely," said Mr. Stavridis.
 The US admiral also said that merging EUCOM and AFRICOM could pose great risks because these areas are too large for any individual to manage.

-Retired General Ben Hodges, former top US Army commander in Europe, said President Trump's plan to restructure military command just two months after taking office appears to be motivated by cost-cutting and not a comprehensive new military strategy.
+Retired General Ben Hodges, former senior US Army commander in Europe, said President Trump's plan to restructure military command after just two months in office appears to be motivated by cost-cutting and not a comprehensive new military strategy.

-Additionally, cuts to the US Space Command's missile defense division have raised concerns about a lack of long-term expertise.
+Additionally, cuts to the US Space Command's missile defense component have raised concerns about a long-term lack of expertise.

 The US is also likely to halt plans to expand its forces in Japan, saving about $1.18 billion.
-The Pentagon document acknowledges that this could weaken its ability to control west of the prime meridian and cause tension with a key ally in Asia.
+The Pentagon document admits this could weaken its ability to control west of the prime meridian and cause tension with a key ally in Asia.

 Source: https://thanhnien.vn/ro-tin-my-len-kich-ban-roi-khoi-ghe-chi-huy-nato-185250319165421597.htm